gotracksuit/ts-take-home-test/Instructions.md

 Before they went under for surgery, Chuggs told us the work was nearly complete and everything done so far is pretty much flawless.
-They just had to write two more endpoints for working with reports--one to create an insight, and another to delete an insight.
+They just had to write two more endpoints for working with insights--one to create an insight, and another to delete an insight.

 So, we need you to complete those two endpoints.
 Do it for Chuggs.